yidas/yii2-app-basic-demo/README.md

 ### Database Setting

-1. Create a database named `yii_demo` which could connect to this project application.
+1. Create a database for demo application (Default name is `yii_demo`).

-2. Set database connection from `config/db.php` with permission
+2. Set the database permission from `config/db.php`.

 After setting, you could actvie migration and tables from web.